 (ii) Such death must have occurred within seven years of her marriage;

 (iii) Soon before her death, the woman must have been subjected to cruelty or harassment by her husband or any relatives of her husband; “The expression ‘soon before her death’ used in Section 304B IPC… is present with the idea of proximity test.
-The determination of the period which can come within the term ‘soon before her death’ is to be determined by the Courts, depending upon the facts and circumstances of each case.
-However, the said expression would normally imply that the interval should not be much between the cruelty or harassment concerned and the death in question.
+The determination of the period which can come within the term ‘soon before her death’ is to be determined by Courts, depending upon the facts and circumstances of each case.
+However, the said expression would normally imply, the interval should not be much between the cruelty or harassment concerned and the death in question.
 In other words, there must be existence of a proximate and live link between the effect of cruelty based on dowry demand and the death concerned.
 If the alleged incident of cruelty is remote in time and has become stale enough not to disturb the mental equilibrium of the woman concerned, it would be of no consequence.”

 (iv) Such cruelty or harassment must be for, or in connection with, demand for dowry.
-“It will not be sufficient to only lead evidence showing that cruelty or harassment had been meted out to the victim, but that such treatment was in connection with the demand for dowry.
+“It will not be sufficient to only lead evidence showing cruelty or harassment had been meted out to the victim, but that such treatment was in connection with the demand for dowry.
 Only then would such death be called dowry death and such husband or relative shall be deemed to have caused the death of the woman concerned.”